 In the novels, the Rescue Aid Society was known as the Mouse Prisoners' Aid Society (M.P.A.S.) and their purpose was not initially to rescue those in danger, but to accompany and amuse prisoners during their long hours in solitude inside cells.

 The talking animals in this film can communicate not only with other animal species but also with human children who bother to begin conversation with them.
 The 1977 "Disney's Wonderful World of Reading" picture book based on the film revealed that the reason Rufus had not told of Penny's fate to another child at Morningside Orphanage was because no child or adult had bothered to ask him.
 It is unknown whether Rufus could have spoken to a human child without being talked to first, or if he could talk to grown-ups at all.

-Madame Medusa's fiery red dress and hair and Penny's light blue overalls use their color to contrast the theme of good and innocence against evil.
-This use of color for personification was later used in other Walt Disney Company films such as Beauty and the Beast (1991) and The Hunchback of Notre Dame (1996).
+Madame Medusa's fiery red dress and orange hair and Penny's light blue jumper use their color to contrast the theme of good and innocence against evil.
+This use of color (red vs. blue) for personification was later used in other Walt Disney Company films such as Beauty and the Beast (1991), Aladdin (1992) and The Hunchback of Notre Dame (1996).

 The name of the cave where Penny must locate the Devil's Eye, the world's largest diamond, is never mentioned by a character in the movie, but according to the map that Madame Medusa is looking at, the name of the place is the "Black Bayou".

 During the famous scene in which Madame Medusa is removing her make-up in front of her bedroom mirror, she is wearing a towel with hard-to-decipher words embroidered in it; the letters spell out "Hotel Ritz," the name of a series of famous luxury hotels in Paris, Madrid, London and other places.
 The letters can only be seen in certain shots.